The Tower (song)

-"The Tower" is a song by Polish singer-songwriter Aleksandra Katarzyna Wielgomas, also known mononymously as Luna.
-Self-described as an account of the journey of strength and self-realization from the depths of darkness and negativity, it was co-written by Luna, Paul Dixon and Max Cooke, and was released on 23 January 2024 by Universal Music Polska.
+"The Tower" is a song by singer-songwriter Luna.
+Self-described as an account of the journey of strength and self-realization from the depths of darkness and negativity, it was co-written by Luna, Paul Dixon and Max Cooke, and was released on 23 January 2024 by Universal Music Group.
 The song represented Poland in the Eurovision Song Contest 2024, and finished in 12th place with 35 points during semi final 1.

 Background and composition

-"The Tower" was written and composed by Aleksandra Katarzyna Wielgomas, Paul Dixon, and Max Cooke.
-In interviews, Wielgomas has stated that the song is about a journey to self-realization and self-actualization from the negativity humanity faces.
+"The Tower" was written and composed by Luna, Paul Dixon, and Max Cooke.
+In interviews, Luna has stated that the song is about a journey to self-realization and self-actualization from the negativity humanity faces.
 The song uses the metaphor of a tower of negativity and limited potential, urging the listener to topple the tower with strength.
-Wielgomas later stated in an interview with Wiwibloggs that she wanted others to "create your own rules in the world, your own terms and build your own tower – the one that leads to your destiny, something that is great for your life and for your happiness".
+Luna later stated in an interview with Wiwibloggs that she wanted others to "create your own rules in the world, your own terms and build your own tower – the one that leads to your destiny, something that is great for your life and for your happiness".

 The song officially premiered on 23 January 2024 at the Spatif nightclub in Warsaw.
 Around a month later, the song was announced by Telewizja Polska, Poland's broadcaster for the Eurovision Song Contest, to represent the country for the Eurovision Song Contest 2024.

+During a series of live performances in late 2025, Luna premiered the previously unreleased song "Undiscovered".
+Before performance she revealed that it had originally been considered as a potential entry for the Polish selection process for the Eurovision Song Contest 2024.
+However, the song was ultimately not submitted, with "The Tower" being chosen instead.